 Driving University Owned & Rented Vehicles

-Individuals who are eligible to drive under York University's owned and rental vehicle programs (both within North America and worldwide) include employees, academic staff members, postdoctoral scholars, graduate students, undergraduate students, interns, externs, co-op students, and volunteers.
+Individuals who are eligible to drive under York University's owned and rental vehicle programs (both within North America and worldwide) include employees, academic staff members, postdoctoral scholars, graduate students, undergraduate students, interns, externs, and co-op students.
 Coverage does not include countries that are subject to trade or other economic sanction or embargo by Canada.

 Eligible Drivers Must: